felixsanchez-wizeline/Selenium-Javascript-Framework/README.md

-# Selenium-Javascript-Framework
+# Selenium Javascript Framework
-Base framework with basic implementation of Page Object Model
+Guide on how to create a base automation framework with Page Object Model implementation